 The RD8100 locator and transmitter menus allow you to select or change system options.
 Once entered, the menu is navigated using the arrow keys.
 Navigation is consistent on both the transmitter and the locator.
 When in the menu, most on-screen icons will temporarily disappear and the menu options will appear in the bottom left-hand corner of the display.
 The right arrow enters a submenu and the left arrow returns to the previous menu.

-Note that when browsing the locator menu, the (f) and (key) keys act as left and right arrows.
-When browsing the transmitter menu, the (f) and (key) keys act as left and right arrows.
+Note that when browsing the locator menu, the f and k keys act as left and right arrows.
+When browsing the transmitter menu, the f and k keys act as left and right arrows.

 To navigate menus: